pytest-dev/pytest/doc/en/funcarg_compare.rst

 during test execution and parametrization happens at collection time.

 It follows that pytest_configure/session/runtest_setup are often not appropriate for implementing common fixture needs.
 Therefore, pytest-2.3 introduces :ref:`autouse fixtures` which fully integrate with the generic :ref:`fixture mechanism <fixture>` and obsolete many prior uses of pytest hooks.

 funcargs/fixture discovery now happens at collection time
 ---------------------------------------------------------------------

-pytest-2.3 takes care to discover fixture/funcarg factories at collection time.
+Since pytest-2.3, discovery of fixture/funcarg factories are taken care of at collection time.
 This is more efficient especially for large test suites.
-Moreover, a call to "py.test --collect-only" should be able to in the future show a lot of setup-information and thus presents a nice method to get an overview of fixture management in your project.
+Moreover, a call to "pytest --collect-only" should be able to in the future show a lot of setup-information and thus presents a nice method to get an overview of fixture management in your project.